 About Jewish Life

 Puget Sound's Jewish student body is one of our largest cultural or spiritual communities on campus, and is supported both through the college (through the Center for Intercultural and Civic Engagement, the CICE) and through independent student clubs.
 In addition, many Jewish students connect most deeply within Greek Life, Athletics, or other student leadership positions.
-CICE provides support through University Chaplain Dave Wright and Jewish Life Coordinator Anna Petersen, as well as by convening a Jewish Life Advisory Council of Jewish students, faculty, and staff.
+CICE provides support through University Chaplain Dave Wright, as well as by convening a Jewish Life Advisory Council of Jewish students, faculty, and staff.
 At present, our Hillel Club is the primary Jewish-focused student group, but there is a new Jewish Student Union emerging to better connect the range of expressions of Judaism present on campus, as well as other clubs that are not specifically Jewish but engage matters important to many Jewish students (for example, J Street U).

 Student Leadership in CICE